 And that’s it!

 Adding your name, website address, or logo to your images will kill two birds with one stone: deter thieves from stealing your artwork and lead your potential customers right to you, no matter in what part of the internet your visual content will end up.
-And with our mobile app, Watermarkly, you can easily create a watermark that will fit perfectly into your image; anywhere and anytime you want!
+And with our mobile app, Watermarkly, you can easily create a watermark and add a watermark to PDF or your image; anywhere and anytime you want!